boots-edu/textbook/source/text/1-typescript/conditionals.md

 -   `!A || !B`: `true` when at least one of `A` and `B` are `false` (DeMorgan's Law)
 -   `!(A && B) || C`: `true` when at least one of `A` and `B` are `false` or any time `C` is `true`

-By using a combination of comparison operators, logical connectors, and *not*'s we can build complex logic to test state to use in conditionals and loops...
+By using a combination of comparison operators, logical connectors, and *not*'s we can build complex logic to test state for conditionals and loops.

 ## A Complex Example